jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.42 Log2

-Returns the base-2 logarithm of values in a raster.
+Returns the base-2 logarithm of values in a raster..

 *Parameters*: